 Vessels used in the installation of the EMEC tidal test site were:

 Cable lay vessel

 Papers, Reports, Research Studies

 Papers and Reports:

 EMEC has carried out or has been involved with a number of research projects.
-These include national, international and site specific projects.
-More information about these can be found at the following location: http://www.emec.org.uk/research/ and http://www.emec.org.uk/projects/ocean-energy-projects/.
+These include national, international and site-specific projects.
+More information about these can be found at the following locations: http://www.emec.org.uk/research/ and http://www.emec.org.uk/projects/ocean-energy-projects/.
 Selected projects relevant to environmental impacts, assessment and monitoring are listed below: